FAQ: Temporary Disability Insurance

 We start paying benefits on the eighth consecutive day of your disability, due to a seven-day period called the waiting week.
 You will receive benefits for that week only if your disability continues for three or more consecutive weeks and you have not been paid by your employer.

-For example, let’s say Steve's first day of disability is Friday, March 6, 2020.
-To see how much he would receive weekly on Temporary Disability Insurance, we look at his reported wages for the first four of the last 5 completed quarters:
+For example, let’s say Steve's first day of disability is Friday, March 5, 2021.
+To see how much he would receive weekly on Temporary Disability Insurance, we look at his reported wages for the first four of the last five completed quarters:

 Quarters 1 through 4 are the regular base year and the timeframe used to calculate his benefits.